-The production and stability of the economy is dependent upon such skills, and it is for this reason that Directors need to look beyond the Boardroom and focus their talent management and succession planning on specialist functions.
+The production and stability of the economy are dependent upon such skills, and it is for this reason that directors need to look beyond the boardroom and focus their talent management and succession planning on specialist functions.

 It should not be a complex or onerous process, added to the demands of daily challenges, but should address the following:

 - Understand how your business needs to grow – organically, significant investment or in product or service diversification?